“I found the class really impactful.” “I have no bandwidth for this conversation.” “Can you ping me when you’re leaving the house?”

 “At a time when complaints are heard in many quarters that youths entering colleges and graduate schools are unequipped to use their mother tongue and that the art of clear communication has been impaired, the publication of a say-as-you-go dictionary can only accelerate the deterioration,” complained one 1961 editorial in the Times, right below two paragraphs on the Communist offensive in South Vietnam.

-“The most fundamental thing about language is not whether it is good or bad, but how it behaves, how it is used.”
 In a scathing response to the new dictionary, the Atlantic Monthly’s Wilson Follett described the new Webster dictionary’s selection as “the questionable, the perverse, the unworthy and the downright outrageous.”

 Follett took issue with what he saw as grammatically lazy errors that lexicographers should defend against, like “due to” (“we are late due to traffic”), “center around” (“the plot centers around the drug trade”), and “like” as a conjunction meaning “as” or “as if” (“it looks like it’s raining”), all of which are common today.
 This use of “due to” was a mangling of the phrase “due to,” meaning “likely to” (“he’s due to arrive at 5pm”).
 “Center around” was problematic because, as Follett wrote, a center does not go around something; things go around it.
 “Like” as a conjunction (used to connect two clauses or sentences) is still considered informal today.
 To use “like” precisely, one should use it as a preposition (before a noun or pronoun), as in “this mug is like a vase.”
 Follett called these newly approved uses abominations.

 Philip B. Gove, the editor of the third unabridged Webster dictionary, was a proponent of descriptive, rather than prescriptive, dictionary making.
 He thought lexicographers should capture language as people used it, not enforce only the meanings they deemed correct.